Hectopascals/schedulus/README.md

 ### Node.js Server

-1. `cd` into server directory and run `npm install`
+1. `cd` into `server` directory and run `npm install`
-2. Create a ciscosparkSecret.js, firebaseSecret.js, and serverSecret.js files with working credentials.
+2. Create ciscosparkSecret.js, firebaseSecret.js, and serverSecret.js files in `server` with working credentials.
-5. Start the server with `npm start`
+3. Start the server with `npm start`

 ## Devpost Submission